Carnitas

 Jump to RecipeJump to Video

-Carnitas in a pile on a plate.
+Carnitas on a plate.

-Whenever I visit Mexico I always order carnitas.
-I’m a huge lover of pulled pork, but carnitas hits a bit differently – in the best way possible.
-The simple combination of Mexican spices, chopped jalapeno pepper, onions, garlic, and orange juice add incredible flavor to the meat.
-Plus, I can’t get enough of those crispy edges!
+• It’s such a tasty way to enjoy pork.
+I’m a huge lover of pulled pork, but the flavor profile of carnitas is simply irresistible.
+The combination of Mexican spices, chopped jalapeño pepper, onions, garlic, and orange juice adds incredible flavor to the meat.

-Carnitas ingredients on a table.
+Ingredients for carnitas on a table.

 Carnitas Ingredients